Academic Policies and Regulations

 Participating in Commencement

-Commencement exercises are held once a year, after the end of the Spring Term and before the May Term.
+Commencement exercises are held once a year after the end of the Spring Term.
 All students who have completed graduation requirements during the preceding academic year and filed an Application for Graduation may participate and receive their diplomas.
 Students who have not completed all requirements for graduation but anticipate doing so by the end of the MacMurray summer session may also participate in Commencement.
-They will be in a separate group at the end of the student procession and will receive their diplomas when they fulfill all requirements.
+Exceptions for students planning to graduate the following Fall semester may be made upon request.

 A statement concerning the status of the student is part of the transcript.
 Any student not in good standing academically is so reported.
 Official transcripts will not be issued for students whose bills are unpaid or whose student loans are in default.

 Language Policy for International Students

 If an international student in the first semester at MacMurray has serious difficulty with the English language to the extent that he or she fails a course, the failure is not recorded on the transcript.
 The College interprets the class work as orientation in the English language.
 The student may repeat that course and, upon its satisfactory completion, the grade and credit hours will be entered for the semester in which the student satisfactorily completes the work.

 A student whose native language is not English and whose primary preparation has been in a language other than English may designate English as a second language.
 He or she will then be considered to have met the college standards for proficiency in a second language upon successful completion of COMP 131 and 132.